Evaluating LLM-Based Regression Test Generation: Experimental Results

-In contrast, the commit diff often points to the intention of the change.
-For instance, the patch of Issue~\#141 in \mujs adds an error handling routine that checks if there is an unterminated escape sequence in some regex pattern, which goes much beyond what the commit message says: ``Add missing end-of-string checks in regexp lexer.''

-\paragraph{Task Difficulty} We evaluate the difference in effectiveness if \toolname is also asked to generate the command line prompt in addition to the regression test case (``Gen. cmd'') and find no significant impact on the performance of \toolname.
-We can only observe a negative effect for the commit introducing Issue~\#535 of \libxml, changing the average score from 1.32 to 1.20.
-This indicates that the LLM is even capable of generating the right command line prompt for regression testing.
+\textbf{Task Difficulty}.
+We evaluate the impact of having \toolname generate the command-line prompt in addition to the regression test case (\textsf{Gen. cmd}) for \libxml, \poppler, \review{and \jq}, which require a specific command-line prompt to find or reproduce the bug.
+Our results show \review{a noticeable but limited negative effect on \toolname's performance for 7 out of 28 (25\%) commits,} changing the overall average score from \review{1.37} to \review{1.19} and \review{1.27} to \review{1.08} for the bug-finding and bug-reproduction scenarios, respectively. \review{This is primarily because some programs have vast input space for command line prompts, while the bugs can only be triggered by specific values.
+For example, \jq~\#3262 was triggered by command \texttt{jq .[54E100]=7} in the original PoC. \toolname could reliably generate commands with the array index feature to reach code changes, but only reproduced the bug in 2 out of 10 repetitions.} This suggests that the LLM is capable of generating \review{relevant} command-line prompts for regression testing, \review{though it struggles when the input space is vast}.

-Interestingly, \toolname found one otherwise \emph{undiscovered bug} when asked to also generate the command line prompt.
-This bug was not known at the time when the benchmark data was collected and has only recently been fixed well after the \gpt cut-off date (Commit \#3dea98e in May 2024).
-Specifically, when \toolname was asked to generate a test case that reproduces Issue~\#550 of \libxml from the bug-fixing commit and a corresponding command line prompt, a bug was found that was unrelated to Issue~\#550 but related to the \emph{same feature} that was changed (i.e., { \texttt{xpath}} and { \texttt{dropdtd}}).
+Interestingly, \toolname found one otherwise \emph{undiscovered bug} when asked to also generate the command line prompt for reproducing Issue~\#550 of \libxml2.
+This bug was unrelated to Issue~\#550 but the bug-triggering command line { \texttt{-{}-xpath -{}-dropdtd}} was related to the \emph{same feature} that was changed.
 This confirms our intuition that \toolname generates regression test cases from the intention more than the actual code changes.

-\paragraph{LLM Module} We evaluate the impact of using a less powerful LLM (\gptmini) and find that model size has a significant impact on the performance of \toolname.
-Changing the LLM from \gpt to \gptmini reduces the effectiveness of \toolname for five issues in the bug-finding scenario.
-For two bug-introducing commits, the generated test cases never even reach the code changes.
-The average score drops from 1.32 to 0.81.
-The same happens, but more severely, for the bug-reproduction scenario: Effectiveness reduces for eight (8) patches.
-For five (5), the generated test cases never even reach the code changes.
-The average score drops from 1.35 to 0.42.
-The result indicates that while \gptmini is more cost-effective than \gpt, it is insufficient to assist the complex input generation for the commit testing.